keithmaurer/ExData_Plotting1/README.md

 <ol>
 <li>The first plot is a histogram of "Active Power" over a two day period.
 Since sampling was done on an averaged minute by minute basis, this is a histogram of the number of minutes at each power intensity.</li>
 <li>This chart is a line chart of "Active power" over the time scale of two days.</li>
-<li>The third chart shows energy consumption for three areas of the house that have been sub-metered</li>
+<li>The third chart shows energy consumption for three "sub-metered" area of the house.</li>
 <li>The last collection of charts shows includes the first two, along with "Voltage" and "Reactive Power" readings over the same two day period. </li>
 </ol>